Mumble-SRL/MBMessages-Flutter/README.md

 # MBMessages

-MBMessagesSwift is a plugin libary for [MBurger](https://mburger.cloud), that lets you display in app messages and manage push notifications in your app.
+MBMessages is a plugin libary for [MBurger](https://mburger.cloud), that lets you display in app messages and manage push notifications in your app.

 Using this library you can display the messages that you set up in the MBurger dashboard in your app.
 You can also setup and manage push notifications connected to your MBurger project.